 - top 10 things to do in Chicago downtown

-- 4 things you could really skip doing
+- 4 things you could skip doing if you’re short on time

 Where to stay in Chicago Downtown Loop